angelidito/42/Cursus/Circle3/Philosophers/Readme.md

 In the bonus part, the simulation should be implemented using processes and semaphores.
 The program should be named `philo_bonus` and located in the `philo_bonus/` directory.
 It should comply with the same requirements as the mandatory part, in addition to the following:

-- All the forks are placed in the middle of the table.
+- All the forks are placed in the middle of the data.
 - The number of available forks is represented by a semaphore.
 - Each philosopher becomes a separate process, with the main process not being a philosopher.